Skip to main content

 1. Paste the text into the Your text field, and type the audio title.

-3. Once you have set the language, voice, and playback speed, click the Generate audio button to check how it sounds.
+4. Once you’ve set the provider, language, voice, and playback speed, click Generate audio to preview how it sounds.

 Once the text is converted into audio using TTS, the generated audio files will be automatically saved in your Easygenerator library.
 You can reuse the audio for different courses or modules, saving valuable time during content creation.